Lancaster City F.C.: Stadium

 The club play at Giant Axe.
 It has been their home ground since the formation of the present club in 1911, although the first club to bear the name Lancaster also played there.
 Giant Axe was given its name as it was the centrepiece of a sports club, the exterior wall which was, when viewed from above, the same shape as an axe head.
 In those early years tennis, cricket and bowls were also played at the ground, with the football pitch being at the centre of a huge circle of grass called 'the sixpence', which also featured four cricket pitches.
 The ground has seen many changes since those early days and was renovated in the 1970s when the original main grandstand and then the social club were both destroyed by fire.
 A new main stand was built in 1977 and in 1994 a new social club, The Dolly Blue Tavern, was built when the ground was again modernised.
 The West Road End Terrace was added in 2000 and modern plastic seating installed in the main stand.

 The Giant Axe layout consists of the 513-seat Main Stand, named the John Bagguley Stand after the club's late president.
 There are turnstiles located in three corners of the ground.
 Next to the main stand are the players and officials changing facilities, a supporters' bar named Netbusters, the directors lounge, toilets and The Dolly's Diner refreshments kiosk.
 The open West Road Terrace is situated behind one goal and a covered terracing called The Shed, now renamed The Neil Marshall Stand, in memory of City's long-serving captain, at the other.
 Opposite the Main Stand is the Long Side, an open terrace that also plays host to a second supporters bar, a raised sponsors hospitality lounge and the dugouts.
 The club offices are now in the club car park behind the West Road Terrace.

 Lancaster City's social club The Dolly Blue Tavern, which included the club offices and was built and opened in 1995, was located by the club car park.

 The club closed in August 2012 and has since been redeveloped into sheltered accommodation.

-Sponsorship

-In the 1990s and early 2000s Lancaster enjoyed a lengthy sponsorship deal with sportswear giants Reebok.
-However, after financial difficulties had led to relegation and reformation in 2008, the club adopted a raffle sponsorship arrangement with several local businesses entering an annual draw with the winner becoming first team shirt sponsor.
-This carried on successfully for ten years until they won promotion in 2016-17 and Lancaster teamed up with local media group and radio station Heart North Lancashire and Cumbria signing a three-year shirt sponsorship deal for the start of the 2017–18 season.
-Lancaster firm ICS Accounting took over the main shirt sponsorship for the 2020–21 season.
-In May 2022, the club signed a 3-year home kit sponsorship with Fear Records.
-The 2023/24 kit sponsors are accessplanit, Fear Records and Chiptech.